Belong Mobile is your budget BYO ticket to the Telstra 4G wholesale network.

 The coverage you get on Belong isn’t quite as comprehensive as Telstra’s but it is close and the difference in coverage is a small price to pay for Belong’s cheaper plans.
 It’s no secret that Telstra customers have always paid a premium price for premium coverage and Belong’s second-best network is a godsend for rural customers looking to save a fair chunk of cash on their phone bills.

-Just like Belong’s NBN plans, the Telstra-ish telco offers an incredibly simple suite of mobile plans – in fact, there are just two to choose from.
+Just like Belong’s NBN plans, the Telstra-ish telco offers an incredibly simple suite of mobile plans.
+In fact, there are just three plans to choose from.

 That’s great value for a telco with that kind of coverage.
 To give you an idea of how it compares with other plans on the Telstra network, check the table below.

 It’s important to note that Belong only offers postpaid plans.
 If you’re after something prepaid, you might want to check out ALDI Mobile, which provides similar value in the prepaid space.

 Belong Mobile: Features and perks

 A mixed bag.